dart-lang/leak_tracker/doc/leak_tracking/MOTIVATION.md

 ## Why do disposables exist?

-In most cases object lifecycle is managed well by a garbage collector.
+In most cases, objects' lifecycle is managed well by the Dart garbage collector.

-However, some objects (memory-risky objects) require special care, to avoid risk of memory leaks:
+However, some objects (memory-risky objects) require special care to avoid the risk of memory leaks:
 1. Objects that allocate significant memory for their members
-2. Objects that may reference a significant number of other objects, designed to be short living (like the entire widget tree), and prevent them from being GCed in time.
+2. Objects that reference a significant number of other objects, designed to be short living (like the entire widget tree), and therefore prevent them from being GCed in time.

 ![leak](images/leak.png "Leak")

-Such objects have method `dispose`, which has two purposes:
+Such objects usually have a method `dispose`, which has two purposes:

 1. Releases the resources, to make sure they do not stay longer than needed.
 2. Explicitly marks the object as not needed, to make lifecycle management easier.
 For example: